vsbron/course-nextJs2025-jobify/README.md

 Jobify helps job hunters keep track of their applications efficiently.
 It includes:

 - **Core Components**: Responsive layout with sidebar navigation, header with theme toggle and user account management.
-- **Job Management**: Users can add new jobs, edit existing jobs, and delete completed or irrelevant applications.
+- **Job Management**: Users can add, edit, delete, and paginate through their job applications.
 - **Search & Filters**: Quickly filter jobs by status, mode, or search terms.
 - **Modern UI/UX**: Clean, responsive design using Tailwind CSS and ShadCN components.
 - **Data Handling**: Efficient data fetching and caching using React Query.